-Unless otherwise stated, "Kibitzer" includes Media and NPCs.
+Only NPCs are Allowed to Kibitz in Playing rooms and they may kibitz in only one room during any one segment

 - a.
-During any use of duplicated boards across multiple matches, Kibitzers must select one table for kibitzing and may not move to any other table during a session or segment. - b.
-Kibitzers may not speak with players, must watch only one hand at a time, may not sit in such a position as to see more than one hand at a time, may not sit in such a position as to see a computer screen in use for Internet broadcast, must check communication devices with the Director, cannot call attention to irregularities other than a board being placed incorrectly on the table (arrow positioning), but may serve as witnesses to a possible irregularity. - c.
-Kibitzers must enter the playing room before play commences.
-Kibitzers are required to remain until the segment of play is completed at the table they are watching or to leave the playing area entirely.
-Kibitzers are expected to abide by the same rules as the players regarding leaving the room (e.g. be escorted to the restroom). - d.
-Except as expressly provided in these conditions and appendices, NPC's shall be subject to the WBF General Conditions, Section 17. - e.
-No one other than the Internet broadcast personnel and Tournament Directors may watch any computer screen or any other mechanism for enabling the Internet broadcast at any time in either the Closed or the Open Room. - f.
+Kibitzers may not speak with players, must watch only one hand at a time, must check communication devices with the Director, cannot call attention to irregularities, but may serve as witnesses to a possible irregularity. - b.
+NPCs who want to kibitz must enter the playing room before play commences and must remain until the segment of play is completed or leave the playing area entirely.

+- c.
+Except as expressly provided in these conditions and appendices, NPC's shall be subject to the WBF General Conditions, Section 17. - d.
 These rules may be revised in specific instances by the DICs for the orderly running of the event.

-2022 General Conditions of Contest APPENDICES
+2023 General Conditions of Contest APPENDICES

-A. TIME MONITOR INSTRUCTIONS
+A. TIME PROCEDURES IN ELECTRONIC ENVIRONMENT